Exact logic

 Estimated impact: 4 lost clients per year (due to slow proposals) x average annual engagement value of $5,800 x 2-year average client lifetime.
 Conservative — does not include referrals those clients would have generated.

-When I mapped Firm A’s engagement letter process step by step, I found thirteen discrete actions spanning three different people.
-This is not unusual — it’s what I see in most firms that haven’t automated:
+Map a manual engagement letter process step by step and it typically breaks into thirteen discrete actions spanning three different people.
+This is what the process looks like in most firms that haven’t automated:

 Thirteen steps.
 Three people involved.
 Multiple handoffs.
 And the process restarts from scratch for every single engagement — new clients, renewals, scope changes, everything.